AbelMaminiaina/MHM/backend/README.md

-# MHM Backend API
+# HFM Backend API

-Backend REST API for the MHM project.
+Backend REST API for the HFM project.
 Built with Node.js, Express, MongoDB, and JWT authentication.

 ## Features